 Free to use and In-App-Purchase for upgrading for , and .

 Q: Do you freelance, or are you available for hiring?

 Q: What do you do with the remaining time?

 Q: Does it work for a freelancer?

 Honestly, I don’t know, since I don’t have enough experience for that.
-I believe the best way to work depends on situations and preferences for each person.
+I believe the best way to work depends on the situations and preferences of each person.

 I might change my habit completely in the future, if I come up with a brilliant startup idea, and want to work very hard on that every day.

-I believe everyone has the right to choose how you use your time for the rest of your life.
+I believe everyone has the right to choose how they use their time for the rest of their life.
 I consistently think about it too.